enriquea/tools-setup/README.md

-# bio-tools-utils
+# bio-tools-setup

-Util scripts to set up bioinformatic tools/packages.
+This repository contains a set of util scripts for installing bioinformatic tools/packages.